Stem-O/Career-Paths/README.md

  | **Sources to learn Programming** |  [<img alt="Dev" src="https://img.shields.io/badge/Codecademy-FFF0E5?style=for-the-badge&logo=codecademy&logoColor=1F243A" />](https://www.codecademy.com/) [<img  alt="Dev" src="https://img.shields.io/badge/Coursera-%230056D2.svg?style=for-the-badge&logo=Coursera&logoColor=white" />](https://www.coursera.org/)  [<img  alt="Dev" src="https://img.shields.io/badge/Freecodecamp-%23123.svg?&style=for-the-badge&logo=freecodecamp&logoColor=green"/>](https://www.freecodecamp.org/) [<img  alt="Dev" src="https://img.shields.io/badge/Udemy-A435F0?style=for-the-badge&logo=Udemy&logoColor=white"/>](https://www.udemy.com/)  [<img alt="Dev" src="https://img.shields.io/badge/Udacity-grey?style=for-the-badge&logo=udacity&logoColor=15B8E6"/>](https://www.udacity.com/)  [<img  alt="Dev" src="https://img.shields.io/badge/Codewars-B1361E?style=for-the-badge&logo=codewars&logoColor=grey"/>](https://www.codewars.com/)

+## Web-Developer
+## 3 Types of Web Developer
+### Front-End Developer
+<p>Front-end web development is the development of the graphical user interface of a website, <br> through the use of HTML, CSS, and JavaScript, so that users can view and interact with that website.</p>

+### Back-End Developer
+<p>A backend developer is one who makes use of the technology required to develop the products for the backend of any website. <br> A backend developer is responsible for building the structure of a software application.
+Backend developers typically work in groups or with a team.</p>

+### FullStack Developer
+<p>A Full Stack Developer is someone who works with the Back End — or server side — of the application as well as the Front End, or client side. <br> Full Stack Developers have to have some skills in a wide variety of coding niches, from databases to graphic design and UI/UX management in order to do their job well.</p>